'Troop Beverly Hills' Reunites 30 Years Later for Songs and Surprises

-'Troop Beverly Hills' Cast Reunite 30 Years Later: Singalongs, Surprises and Secrets From the Set (Exclusive)
+'Troop Beverly Hills' Cast Reunites 30 Years Later: Singalongs, Surprises and Secrets From the Set (Exclusive)

 Watch the full Troop Beverly Hills reunion on tonight's Entertainment Tonight and check back to ETonline.com for exclusive scoop on a sequel, portraits from the reunion and more!